city96/ComfyUI-GGUF/README.md

 > [!IMPORTANT]
 > Make sure your ComfyUI is on a recent-enough version to support custom ops when loading the UNET-only.

-To install the custom node normally, git clone this repository and install the only dependency for inference (`pip install --upgrade gguf`)
+To install the custom node normally, git clone this repository into your custom nodes folder (`ComfyUI/custom_nodes`) and install the only dependency for inference (`pip install --upgrade gguf`)

 ```
 git clone https://github.com/city96/ComfyUI-GGUF
 ```

-To install the custom node on standalone, open a CMD inside the "ComfyUI_windows_portable" folder (where your `run_nvidia_gpu.bat` file is) and use the following commands:
+To install the custom node on a standalone ComfyUI release, open a CMD inside the "ComfyUI_windows_portable" folder (where your `run_nvidia_gpu.bat` file is) and use the following commands:

 ```
 git clone https://github.com/city96/ComfyUI-GGUF ComfyUI/custom_nodes/ComfyUI-GGUF